thegcamilo/Food-Quality-and-Social-Groups-in-Chicago/README.md

 * Race: http://www.justicemap.org/index.php?gsLayer=plural&gfLon=-87.65542953&gfLat=41.8725146&giZoom=13&
 An SQL database containing the ethnicity of the population in percentage per each block of the US.
 What we need is just a small part of the data contained, the first thing to do with this data will be a filtering to extract the information for the city of Chicago and use this data to check if there is a quality bias based on the type of population that live in some particular block.
 * Crime: https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2
+A dataset that reflects reported incidents of crime that occured in the city of Chicago.
+For each crime, we have access to the location and the information about whether it led to an arrest or not.
+We want to use this dataset to see if the crime rate by community area has an impact on the quality of food in that same area.
+The dataset can be exported to a .CSV format and thus be exploited easily using Pandas.
 * Dataset with general information about Chicago: https://data.cityofchicago.org/Health-Human-Services/Chicago-poverty-and-crime/fwns-pcmk
+A dataset that describes public health significance by community area.
+It is indeed an interesting dataset for our project as it offers informations about educational level and unemloyment rates in addition to what we already have.
+We might find interesting correlations between these factors and quality food as well.
+The data can be exported to .CSV format.

 # A List of Internal Milestones Up Until Project Milestone 2
 * November 1st - Document all datasets